Published on December 16th, 2009 | by Sharilyn Johnson4

 I can get home really fast, driver rocks an E-ZPass

-Land at ??? gas, and the upper middle class.
+Land of cheaper gas, and the upper middle class.